Coming from Google Calendar SharingOutlook Delegate AccessAdvanced4 min

 Common Scenario

-• Book partner meetings on Mike's calendar
+• Book partner meetings on the VP's calendar

-Partners and colleagues see this is coming from Mike's office, with Sarah handling the coordination.
+Partners and colleagues see this is coming from the VP's office, with the coordinator handling the logistics.

 Viewing Multiple Calendars